joaovgouveia/pypic/README.md

 # PyPic - Python Image Editor - V 0.1
 > A, simple, terminal based, photo editor in python.
+>
+> Made using the Python Library Pillow.
+> Link for the Library: https://pypi.org/project/Pillow/

 ## How to setup
 * Download the project form github.